 You can have one of our experienced Bok Center staff visit your class and chat with you afterwards, confidentially, in order for you to gain insight into how your teaching is perceived by an objective observer.
 Such observation is especially appropriate if the class is small (such as a tutorial) or if the instructor believes that videotaping might distract students -- see below for a further discussion of the merits of videorecording vs. a class visit.

 Comparison Between Video & Observation

 Providing the means for in-service feedback on their teaching is at the core of how the Bok Center serves individual teachers at Harvard.
-By reflecting on their teaching and discussing it with one of the Center's experienced staff, faculty, preceptors, instructors, TFs, TAs and CAs gain insight not only into what can be improved in their teaching, but equally importantly into what strengths they already have and can build upon for even more effectiveness in helping their students learn.
+By reflecting on their teaching and discussing it with one of the Center's experienced staff, instructors gain insight not only into what can be improved in their teaching, but equally importantly into what strengths they already have and can build upon for even more effectiveness in helping their students learn.

 Advantages of videotaping

 - It's a much more direct and complete record of your class than can be provided by a human observer, no matter how experienced.
 Particularly, teacher-student and student-student exchanges are very valuable moments to reflect on that can only be captured on video.
 (This is the primary reason the Bok Center encourages videorecording.)

 - You can keep a copy of the video for your own use... and many TFs and junior faculty incorporate a strong, short clip of their teaching video in their teaching portfolios.

 - You can review interesting parts of the class (tricky explanations, involved exchanges with students, boardwork) multiple times and at your leisure.